Read the grant FAQ and carefully review the requirements in each category before applying.

 To complete this step, provide all the information that is requested on the Project Director Information screen.
 You must then save the information.

-One piece of information that you must supply is the applicant institution's DUNS number.
-All institutions receiving an award are required to provide a DUNS number, issued by Dun & Bradstreet.
+Please be aware, all institutions receiving an award are required to provide a DUNS number (issued by Dun & Bradstreet) upon acceptance of the award.
 Project directors should contact their institution's grants administrator or chief financial officer to obtain their institution's DUNS number.
 Federal grant or subgrant applicants can obtain a DUNS number free of charge by calling 1-866-705-5711.

 After clicking the SAVE button, you will be able to return to the application at any time and log in using your e-mail address and password.
 This will allow you to edit, save and return to your application as needed prior to the August 1, 2017, submission deadline.